Graph immersions with parallel cubic form: Improper affine hyperspheres

 Suppose first that $\{j\} \in S$.
 Let $i \geq j$ be the smallest integer such that $\{i+1\} \not\in S$.
 Then there exists $l > i+1$ such that $\{i+1,l\} \in S$ and case 1 above holds.
 Let us exchange the basis vectors $e_i,e_{i+1}$ and update the partition $S$ accordingly.
 As a result, we will now have $\{i,l\} \in S$.
 If $i > j$, then also $\{i-1\} \in S$ and we may exchange $e_{i-1},e_i$.
 Continuing this process, we arrive at a partition $S$ containing the subset $\{j,l\}$.

 We may hence assume that $\{j\} \not\in S$, and there exists $i > j$ such that $\{j,i\} \in S$.
 Suppose that $i < n+1-j$.
-Setting $k = j$, we are then in one of the cases 2,3,5 above.
+Setting $k = j$, we are then in one of the cases 2, 3, 5 above.
 Let us then exchange the basis vectors $e_i,e_{i+1}$ and update $S$ accordingly.
 Then we will have $\{j,i+1\} \in S$.
 If $i+1 < n+1-j$, then we exchange $e_{i+1},e_{i+2}$ and continue the process until $\{j,n+1-j\} \in S$.

 We have shown that we can find a sequence of coordinate permutations such that the subset $\{j,n+1-j\}$ becomes an element of $S$, while $(J,\gamma)$ remains in semi-canonical form.
 Increasing $j$ and repeating this process leads eventually to the required partition $S$.
-By virtue of case 6 above we may finally sort the remaining indices $k = m+1,\dots,n-m$ according to the value of $\gamma(e_k,e_k)$, bringing $\gamma$ to the desired form.
-This completes the proof. \end{proof}
+By virtue of case 6 above we may finally sort the remaining indices $k = m+1,\dots,n-m$ according to the value of $\gamma(e_k,e_k)$, bringing $\gamma$ to the desired form. \end{proof}

+{\lemma If the partition $S$ in the previous theorem contains a subset of cardinality one, then the coordinate transformation in this theorem can be chosen to be unimodular. }

+\begin{proof} The determinant of $\gamma$ had modulus 1 at the beginning as well as at the end of the procedure.
+Hence the applied coordinate transformation had determinant $\pm1$.
+If the determinant happens to be equal to $-1$, we may apply an additional transformation which does not change the form of $\gamma$.
+If $S$ contains an index set of cardinality $1$, say $\{i\}$, this transformation can be defined by negating the unit basis vector $e_i$. \end{proof}

 It should be stressed that the semi-canonical form in Definition \ref{can_J} is not unique.
 It depends on the particular completion of the central ascending series, and also on the choice of the vector $\tilde v$ in case 2 in the proof of Lemma \ref{can_form}.